Best Crypto Exchanges Canada

 But the best Canadian crypto exchanges don't just have security as a priority - you also want a reliable, trustworthy Canadian crypto exchange that's user-friendly and comes with all the investment options you want.
-That's why we've put together our list of some of the best crypto exchanges in Canada based on safety, the unique products they have on offer, the cryptocurrencies they support, whether they have a mobile app, how many other people use them and other key points like their fees, deposits, withdrawal limits and more.
+That's why we've put together our list of some of the best crypto exchanges in Canada based on safety, the unique products they have on offer, the cryptocurrencies they support, whether they have a mobile app, how many other people use them, and other key points like their fees, deposits, withdrawal limits and more.
 From the best centralized Canadian crypto exchanges to the best decentralized crypto exchanges - when it comes to how to avoid a crypto hack - we’ve got you covered with options.
 Let’s dive in.

 Wealthsimple actually offers a bunch of investments to their users, including stock and ETFs - but it is one of the best crypto exchanges in Canada too!
 What makes it a top crypto exchange in Canada?
-Well, it's got a user-friendly platform where investors of any experience can get started trading crypto from as little as $1 - making it an accessible option for all Canadian investors.
+Well, it's got a user-friendly platform where investors of any experience can get started trading crypto for as little as $1 - making it an accessible option for all Canadian investors.
 You can rest assured your investments are safer with Wealthsimple too, as the platform is regulated and protected by the Canada Deposit Insurance Corporation (CDIC).
 Overall, it's little wonder that Wealthsimple has attracted more than 2 million users trading 57 cryptocurrencies.

-- Is Wealthsimple safe?
+Is Wealthsimple safe?
 One of the many reasons Wealthsimple is considered one of the best Canadian crypto exchanges is how secure it is.
 All coins at Wealthsimple are held by Gemini Trust Company LLC - one of the largest regulated crypto custodians and insured for $200 million on assets in cold storage.
 Not only this, but your assets are also protected by Coincover to insure against theft.
-Wealthsimple also follows best practice for storing data by encrypting all financial information, utilizing 2FA protection for accounts, and offering a bug bounty for white-hat hackers to find and resolve security flaws.
+Wealthsimple also follows best practices for storing data by encrypting all financial information, utilizing 2FA protection for accounts, and offering a bug bounty for white-hat hackers to find and resolve security flaws.

-- Has Wealthsimple been hacked?
+Has Wealthsimple been hacked?
 No, Wealthsimple has not had any major security breaches or been hacked to date - although individual accounts may have been compromised due to user error.

-- Will Wealthsimple refund me if I'm hacked?
+Will Wealthsimple refund me if I'm hacked?
 It's very likely that Wealthsimple would refund users if the platform was hacked as they have multiple insurance policies with Gemini Trust and Coincover for crypto assets.
 Got cash in there too?
 Wealthsimple cash accounts are covered by the CDIC.

-- Do you own your keys on Wealthsimple?
+Do you own your keys on Wealthsimple?
 No, Wealthsimple wallets are custodial wallets - so you don't own your private keys.
 But you can rest assured your assets are protected by Wealthsimple.

-- Can Wealthsimple freeze accounts?
+Can Wealthsimple freeze accounts?
 Yes.
 Wealthsimple can freeze accounts, although they're unlikely to unless you break their terms and conditions.
 You should contact customer support if your account has been frozen.

-- How many cryptocurrencies are on Wealthsimple?
+How many cryptocurrencies are on Wealthsimple?
 There are currently 57 cryptocurrencies available on Wealthsimple, from mainstays like BTC and ETH to popular DeFi tokens like UNI and SUSHI, and gaming tokens like MANA and SAND.

-- Does Wealthsimple have a mobile app?
-Yes - the Wealthsimple app is available free on Google Play and iOs for those who want to check their portfolio on the go.
+Does Wealthsimple have a mobile app?
+Yes - the Wealthsimple app is available free on Google Play and iOS for those who want to check their portfolio on the go.

 What are the fees on Wealthsimple?
 Wealthsimple is quite unique in that they earn no revenue from investors trading crypto on their platform - so they don't charge commission fees or deposit and withdrawal fees.
 Instead, Wealthsimple charges a simple 1.5% - 2% operations fee per transaction to cover third-party custodian expenses for Gemini.
 If you're staking on Wealthsimple - for example staking Solana (SOL) - the fee is a flat 30%.

-- Are there any deposit and withdrawal limits on Wealthsimple?
+Are there any deposit and withdrawal limits on Wealthsimple?
 There is no minimum deposit with Wealthsimple, so you can invest as little or as much as you want.
 For withdrawals, cryptocurrency accounts have a $25,000 daily withdrawal limit.

-- Does Wealthsimple have KYC?
+Does Wealthsimple have KYC?
 Yes, Wealthsimple has KYC for individual investors and KYB for business clients.
 You'll need to upload documents verifying your identity to use Wealthsimple.